luiluma/luiluma/README.md

 <h2 align="center">📚 Experience 📚</h2>
 <br>
-## 📫 About Me
+<h2> 📫 About Me </h2>
-    - Holberton School, Programming Student
+    <p> - Holberton School, Programming Student </p
-    - I participated in a full-time intensive training program focused on learning software programming and developing technical skills.
+    <p> - I participated in a full-time intensive training program focused on learning software programming
+  and developing technical skills.</p>
-    - I worked on individual and team projects to improve my skills in different programming languages, such as Python and C.
+    <p> - I worked on individual and team projects to improve my skills in different programming languages,
+    such as Python and C.</p>
   <br>

 <hr>